Racing Fire Systems

 Monnex Powder. (click to expand)Monnex is the next generation of dry powder and surpasses ABC powder in many ways.
 When exposed to heat, Monnex breaks down into smaller particles which increases total surface area of the material and distributes it more evenly.
 This does a better job of smothering flames and separating oxygen and heat, preventing fire from occurring.
 In testing, Monnex knocked down a fire in half the time of ABC powder.
 Unlike ABC, Monnex is non-corrosive and wipes away like a fine powder.
 Monnex is classed for B and C flammable materials so it works very well on gas, liquids, and electronics.
 Monnex works great on its own but can also be combined with other suppressants to act as a "dual-agent" system.

 AFFF (Aqueous Film Forming Foam or foam for short) (click to expand).When people say "foam" they are referring to AFFF.
 The foam suppressant is a water-based liquid that coats surfaces, removing the ignition source and oxygen.
 The foam is two-dimensional and can only suppress what it can cover so the position of the nozzle is critical.
 There are typically more nozzles in a foam system than powder or gas so the installation will be more extensive and complex.
 Once the fire is smothered the foam stays behind to prevent flare-ups.
 It works especially well on fuel and oil fires but not good at all for an electrical fire because the water is conductive.
 Clean-up is easy but the chemical can be corrosive if left behind.
 Because it's water based it's susceptible to freezing but some products contain an antifreeze component.
 If this is a concern check for the freeze point.
 AFFF has often been used in forest fires but is being phased out because of the contamination left behind.
-Cold Fire is a similar material but is biodegradable and will be replacing AFFF in the future.
+Cold Fire is a similar material but is biodegradable and may become the dominant fire suppressant material in the future.
 The minimum requirement for an FIA fire system is an AFFF suppressant.

 Cold Fire (click to expand).Similar but superior to AFFF but is environmentally friendly.
 It's non-toxic, non-corrosive, plant-based, and biodegradable.
 Like the name says it works by reducing the heat and penetrating and breaking down the fuel source.
 As a liquid it works well with fuel and oil but will not be effective for an electrical fire.
 Sometimes it's mixed with a small amount of dry chem to make it thicker and cling to surfaces for longer.